-Here at Salmon Jam Press, Cassie and I are never far from our source of inspiration: the trees and rivers of Northumberland.
+Here at Salmon Jam Press, Cassie, Moss and I are never far from our source of inspiration: the trees and rivers of Northumberland.

-I am an artist printmaker, creating wood engravings, woodcuts and letterpress from my musings on the river bank, and often in the river itself.
+I am an artist printmaker, creating wood prints, wood engravings, woodcuts and letterpress from my musings on the river bank, and often in the river itself.

 I try to stay true to nature and my wonder at what we find.

-This leads to great value prices for original hand printed pieces of work.
+Great value for original hand printed pieces of work.

 Thank you for visiting and I hope you enjoy what you find.